Raspberry Shortcake Sheet Cake

 - 1 3/4 cup cold water

 - Preheat oven to 350 degrees Fahrenheit and prepare cake batter according to box directions.
-Pour batter into a large 13x18x1-inch lightly greased cookie sheet.
+Pour batter into a lightly greased (13x18x1-inch) half sheet pan.
 Bake for 12 to 15 minutes.
 When toothpick placed in center comes out clean you know it is done.
 Cool cake completely.

 - Prepare the raspberry glaze by whisking the Danish Dessert with 1¾ cups cold water in a small saucepan.
 Heat until boiling and thick, whisking constantly.
 Immediately stir in the the frozen (or fresh) raspberries.
 Allow to cool completely; since I used frozen raspberries, it cooled pretty quickly.
 You may need to place the glaze in the refrigerator on a hot pad, but don't let it set up in the saucepan, just refrigerate it until cool enough to spread on the cream cheese layer.